inspec/inspec/docs/config.md

 ### cli_options

-In this key, you can place any long-form command line option, without the leading dashes.
+Any long-form command line option, without the leading dashes.

 ### credentials

-Under this key, you may store any Train-transport-specific options.
-You store the options keyed first by transport name, then by a name you choose to refer to them later.
+Train-transport-specific options.
+Store the options keyed first by transport name, then by a name you'll use later on.
 The combination of transport name and your chosen name can be used in the `--target` option to `inspec exec`, as `--target transport-name://connection-name`.

 For example, if the config file contains: